Anisotropic Cosmic Ray Transport in strong MHD Turbulence due to Magnetic Mirroring and Resonant Curvature Scattering: Transport Behavior

-The comparison of test particle and Lévy walk diffusion coefficients in Figure~\ref{fig:mfp} shows that the Lévy walk provides a good description for highly magnetized low-energy particles, however it also reveals growing discrepancy for increasing particle energies.
+The comparison of test-particle and Lévy-walk diffusion coefficients in Figure~\ref{fig:mfp} shows that the Lévy walk provides a good description for highly magnetized low-energy particles, however it also reveals growing discrepancy for increasing particle energies.
 This discrepancy is puzzling at first given that~$\tau_\mathrm{max}$ decreases, but can be explained by decreasing magnetization, as shown in the inset of Figure~\ref{fig:mfp}.
 Such particles are only weakly coupled to magnetic field lines and may thus travel over tangled field line bundles without their motion being significantly affected.
 In other words, the higher momentum of less magnetized particles introduces strong correlations between successive pitch-angle reversals, which lead to larger diffusion coefficients despite decreasing cut-off time scales~$\tau_\mathrm{max}$.
-We test this explanation explicitly by dividing time series of the pitch angle cosine~$\mu_t=(\mu_{t_0},\cdots,\mu_{t_n})$ from our test particle simulation into connected segments with the same sign and randomly re-ordering these segments.
-This removes correlations between successive pitch angle reversals and leads to agreement of the resulting diffusion coefficient~$D^\infty_{\parallel\hat{\vb{B}},\mathrm{shuffled}}$ with the Lévy walk model.
+We test this explanation explicitly by dividing time series of the pitch-angle cosine~$\mu_t=(\mu_{t_0},\cdots,\mu_{t_n})$ from our test-particle simulation into connected segments with the same sign and randomly re-ordering these segments.
+This removes correlations between successive pitch-angle reversals and leads to agreement of the resulting diffusion coefficient~$D^\infty_{\parallel\hat{\vb{B}},\mathrm{shuffled}}$ with the Lévy-walk model.